SichangHe/scraper/README.md

 If not specified,
 `filter` defaults to `".*"` to match any URLs, and `blacklist` defaults to `"#"` to match no URLs.
-(URLs processed do not include `#` because the scraper strip it to avoid repetition.)
+(URLs processed do not include `#` because the scraper strips it to avoid repetition.)

 ### Adjustable connection timeout